Interlisp/Interlisp.github.io/content/en/project/_index.md

 The Medley Interlisp Project was created to revive Medley Interlisp.

 Because Interlisp has been around a long time, with multiple iterations, you might find the multitude of names for the Interlisp language and related companies confusing.
-To assist, we have created a list of [common vocabulary](vocabulary) you will find on this website.
+To assist, we have created a [glossary of terms](glossary) used on this website.

 ## What are the origins of Interlisp?
 Why do we care?